 This means a fall in SERP ranking, less traffic, lower page visibility and fewer conversions.

 For this reason it is vital that websites keep an eye on guideline updates to ensure that they don’t fall behind and miss key changes to EAT.

-Adhering to EAT is a great way to give your website a head start.
+Adhering to google's EAT is a great way to give your website a head start.